 There is a high mortality rate in patients presenting with undifferentiated shock, but point-of-care ultrasound, in particular the RUSH protocol, can play an important role in reducing diagnostic uncertainty.
 Knowing the cause of shock is key to guiding treatment and resuscitation.
 Join Dr. Cook for his POCUS techniques for evaluating and managing shock.

 The components of the RUSH exam are the Pump (heart), Tank (intravascular), and Pipes (large arteries and veins).
-Dr. Cook will teach his systematic approach and proven techniques to obtain accurate ultrasound views of the heart, IVC, pleura and lungs, and intraperitoneal cavity in just a few minutes in order to determine the cause of shock and subsequent treatment.
+Dr. Cook teaches his systematic approach and proven techniques to obtain accurate ultrasound views of the heart, IVC, pleura and lungs, and intraperitoneal cavity in just a few minutes in order to determine the cause of shock and subsequent treatment.

 Dr. Tom Cook